m-hahn/identifiability-bayesian-models/code/README.md

 which produces this plot [here](figures/RunSynthetic_FreePrior_CosineLoss_OnSim_VIZ.py_SimulateSynthetic_Parameterized_OtherNoiseLevels_Grid_VarySize.py_180_2_5_N1000_UNIFORM_STEEPPERIODIC.txt_2_0_10.0_180.pdf).

-#  Instructions for use
+###  Instructions for use

 Here, we provide instructions for use on circular stimulus spaces.
 All commands are carried out in `Synthetic/`.
 The code expects the de Gardelle et al 2011 dataset to be present.
-See TODO for instructions.
+See  [instructions](Synthetic/README.md#original-data).

-## Simulating a dataset
+#### Simulating a dataset

+We start by simulating a dataset:

 ```
 python3 SimulateSynthetic_Parameterized_OtherNoiseLevels_Grid_VarySize.py <P> 0 10.0 180 <TRIALS> <PRIOR> <ENCODING> <NOISE_LEVELS>